Red Cloud (1822–1909)

-“I have tried to get from my Great Father what is right and just,” exclaimed Red Cloud to government officials at the conclusion of his first trip to the East in 1870.
-Two years earlier, the celebrated Lakota Sioux leader had forced U.S. authorities to abandon a series of newly constructed forts meant to protect settlers moving across traditional Native lands.
+“I have tried to get from my Great Father what is right and just,” exclaimed Red Cloud, Maȟpíya Lúta in Lakota, to government officials at the conclusion of his first trip to the East in 1870.
+Two years earlier, the celebrated Oglala Lakota (Sioux) leader had forced U.S. authorities to abandon a series of newly constructed forts meant to protect settlers moving across Native lands.
 His successful assaults on the forts compelled the U.S. government to sign the 1868 Fort Laramie Treaty guaranteeing the Lakota control of the Black Hills and much of South Dakota and Montana.

 Creative Writing Activity